Banana Oatmeal Muffins

 Banana oatmeal muffins are soft, subtly sweet and full of banana flavor.
 The streusel on top is simply the best!

 Banana oatmeal muffins are such a quick and easy snack to make from scratch.
 Extra ripe bananas add plenty of flavor and natural sweetness while the oatmeal adds some texture.
 The streusel topping adds that extra sweetness that makes these muffins taste like a real treat!

-Why this recipe works: There are oats in the muffin batter and the streusel topping.
+There are oats in the muffin batter and the streusel topping.
 There is a generous amount of ripe banana to add moisture and flavor.
 The streusel topping comes together quickly and takes the muffins to the next level.

 How to make banana oatmeal muffins

 - Preheat the oven to 375° F. Line a muffin tin with paper liners and set aside.

 - Prepare the streusel.
 Whisk the rolled oats, brown sugar and cinnamon together.
 Stir in the melted butter.
 Set aside.

 - Make muffin batter: Whisk the dry ingredients in one bowl and set aside.
 In a separate bowl, whisk together the wet ingredients.
 Combine the wet and dry ingredients, then stir in the mashed banana.

 - Transfer batter to prepared muffin tin.
 Sprinkle streusel on top of muffins.